markov404/AngelOneOptionChainSmartApi/README.md

 **Settings**

 For proper working of the programm, firstly you should create settings.txt file in root of programm.
-Fil it with format of example below:
+Fill it with format of example below:

 > API_KEY:####;ID:####;PASSWORD:####;OTP_CODE:####